 Listed below are steps agents must take in order to avoid possible violations of State of South Carolina law:

-- Agents must register with the SCDCA; an application for registration may be printed at www.scconsumer.gov/licensing/athlete_agents.htm.
-The initial application fee is $500, and the certification is valid for two (2) years.
+- Agents must register with the SCDCA; an application for registration may be printed from the SCDCA.
+The initial application fee is $500 and renewals are $300.
+The certification is valid for two (2) years.

-- Agents must notify the student-athlete's institution in writing within 72 hours of signing a contract with a student-athlete.
+- Agents and/or the student-athlete must notify the student-athlete's institution in writing within 72 hours of a student-athlete signing a contract.

 - Agents may not give anything of value (e.g.; gifts, travel expenses.) to a student-athlete and/or the family member of a student-athlete before a contract is signed.

 - Agents may not predate or postdate a contract.

 Listed below are the policies that the University of South Carolina has in place to monitor agent interaction with student-athletes:

 - Agents must register with the University of South Carolina; click HERE to print an application; this registration is valid for a period of two (2) years.

 - The Director of Athletics, Head Coach or their Designee may approve an in-person meeting with a student-athlete, provided the meeting is arranged through the Director of Athletics, Head Coach or Designee and the student-athlete agrees to the meeting.